Image

 Brief Description

-A straightforward way of handling, or at least reducing, endogeneity is to specify a set of control variables accounting for a part of the dependent variable's variance (Ebbes, Papies, & van Heerde, 2017).
-Despite their careful selection of control variables, researchers also need to apply a statistical approach to address endogeneity, if there could be a potential endogeneity problem.
-Two broad statistical approaches have been developed to examine the presence of endogeneity: instrumental variable and instrumental variable-free approaches (Papies, Ebbes, & van Heerde, 2017).
-While the instrumental variable approach has various disadvantage, the instrumental variable-free approaches offer several advantageous features (e.g., Hult et al., 2018).
-Amongst the instrumental variable-free approaches, the Gaussian copula method is particularly popular (Becker, Proksch, & Ringle, 2022; Liengaard et al., 2024; Park & Gupta, 2012).
+A simple way to address, or at least reduce, endogeneity is to specify a set of control variables that account for some of the variance in the dependent variable (Ebbes, Papies, & van Heerde, 2017).
+Despite the careful selection of control variables, researchers must also apply a statistical approach to address endogeneity when a potential endogeneity problem exists.
+Two broad statistical approaches have been developed to examine the presence of endogeneity: the instrumental variable approach and the instrumental variable-free approach (Papies, Ebbes, & van Heerde, 2017).
+While the instrumental variable approach has various drawbacks, the instrumental variable-free approaches offer several advantageous features (e.g., Hult et al., 2018).
+Among the instrumental variable-free approaches, the Gaussian copula method is particularly popular (Becker, Proksch, & Ringle, 2022; Liengaard et al., 2025; Park & Gupta, 2012).

 Create or open a PLS path model in SmartPLS.
-Click the Gaussian Copula button in the menu bar.
-The click-icon appears on each highlighted relationship in the structure model (see screenshot below).
-Now select the relationships in the structural model for which you want to detect and correct endogeneity problems using the Gaussian Copula approach.
-Left-click on the selected relation.
-As a result, a circle labeled GC appears in the model representing the additional Gaussian copula term for a relationship.
-Finally, use the PLS-SEM algorithm to estimate the model including the Gaussian copula terms and determine their significance using bootstrapping.
-Use these results to asses if critical endogeneity problems exist in the model that are corrected by the Gaussian copula terms.
+Click the Gaussian Copula button on the menu bar.
+The click icon appears on each selected relationship in the structural model (see screenshot below).
+Now, select the relationships in the structural model for which you want to detect and correct endogeneity problems using the Gaussian Copula approach.
+Left-click on the selected relationship.
+As a result, a circle labeled GC appears in the model, representing the additional Gaussian copula term for a relationship.
+Finally, use the PLS-SEM algorithm to estimate the model with the Gaussian copula terms and determine their significance using bootstrapping.
+Use these results to assess whether there are critical endogeneity problems in the model that are corrected by the Gaussian copula terms.

 References